mls-m5/neo-font-editor/README.md

 used together with [neotools](https://github.com/lykahb/neotools) to extract and install fonts.

+## News

+A web based editor is under development.

 ## Workflow

 1. Build the project with cmake.
 After these commands there should be an executable `font_editor` in the build directory.